aribalodhi/AI-DATA-ANALYST-AGENT/README.md

-# Telecom AI Data Analyst Agent
+# Locus - AI Data Analyst Agent

 Chat with your data in plain English and get back SQL, Python analysis, and charts running entirely on your own machine, with no data sent to a